brianlam38/Sec-Cheatsheets/6843_Payloads.md

 # 6843 CMDS + PAYLOADS
 Copy pasta some commands + payloads for CTF-style challenges + COMP6843 final exam.

+Automate your shit as much as possible because time is important + you dont have time to analyse every single request/response or do repetitive tasks.

 ---
 ### Security Setup
 ---